 Bus route changes

 Each year bus routes are adjusted to reflect where our eligible bus students live.
 From time to time there are major changes, such in 2018 when routes were adjusted to provide shorter ride times for those who are on the bus the longest.
-This, combined with an uptick in enrolment, means there isn’t as much room for courtesy riders.
+This, combined with an uptick in enrollment, means there isn’t as much room for courtesy riders.
 In the past, some eligible bus students have spent up to 90 minutes extra per day on bus runs that had been extended to accommodate courtesy riders (which are students within the 3.5 km limit, students in a program of choice, or students who are not attending a catchment area school).
 This was changed in 2018.

 What is an eligible or non-eligible rider?